Shaun K. Muaina is a senior associate attorney at Henness & Haight.

 Following graduation, Shaun attended Brigham Young University, where he was offered a scholarship to continue his volleyball career with the school’s team.
 In 2003, during his freshman year, Shaun’s team was a runner-up in the national championship.
 Impressively, throughout his time at BYU, his team was consistently ranked within the top five teams in their conference, Mountain West.
 At one point during Shaun’s collegiate volleyball career, his team was ranked #1 in the nation.

-Shaun’s successes as both as an individual player and a member of his team during his high school and college years taught him the importance of hard work and dedication in pursuing his goals.
+Shaun’s successes as both an individual player and a member of his team during his high school and college years taught him the importance of hard work and dedication in pursuing his goals.

 Aside from his athletic pursuits, as a student at BYU, Shaun initially began on the pre-medical track.